tony10101105/HEAR-2021-NeurIPS-Challenge---NTU-GURA/README.md

 ## Description

 - We try many methods (cat, average, fusion) on three models (Hubert, Wav2vec2, Torchcrepe).
+- We adopt two methods on the relationship between our scene-embedding and timestamp-embedding models.
+In "fusion_cat_xwc_time", every certain time inverted is averaged and concatenated.
+In other models, we simply average three models'(Hubert, Wav2vec2, Torchcrepe) embeddings.
 - Notice that Hubert models contain xlarge and large, Wav2vec2 model contains only large.
-- The pretrained models me use are:
+- The pretrained models we use are:
   - facebook/hubert-large-ll60k
   - facebook/hubert-xlarge-ll60k
   - facebook/wav2vec2-large-960h-lv60-self